HomeLatest NewsTelecomZTE to leverage Intel eASIC devices for 5G wireless deployment

 ZTE to leverage Intel eASIC devices for 5G wireless deployment

-Months after acquiring eASIC Corporation, chipmaker Intel said that Chinese telecom equipment manufacturer will use for its products that will enable it to meet the cost and power requirements of large-scale 5G deployments.
+Months after acquiring eASIC Corporation, chipmaker said that telecom equipment manufacturer ZTE will use Intel eASIC devices for its wireless products that will enable it to meet the cost and power requirements of large-scale 5G deployments.

 Intel said that as 5G rollout moves from the trial phase to initial deployment, carriers need flexible solutions based on field programmable gate arrays (FPGAs).
 FPGAs provide hardware programmability to meet both prototyping and initial production requirements.
 As the 5G rollout transitions to high-volume production, FPGAs transition to ASICs to meet cost and power targets associated with high-volume shipments.
 Intel’s recent acquisition of eASIC enables a smooth transition from FPGA-based designs to structured ASICs.